EDAD 600 INDEPENDENT STUDY OR RESEARCH1-3 Credits

 An overview of current theory and practice in public relations, indicating principles and models to help understand how to sell an idea, build a coalition and manage crises.
 Working with various sources to develop a public relations plan will be addressed.

-EDAD 633 SCHOOL ADMINISTRATION AND LEADERSHIP3 Credits
+EDAD 633 SCHOOL ADMINISTRATION, CULTURE, AND LEADERSHIP3 Credits

 Prerequisites: EDAD 629